 The following uncorrected misstatements have been identified up to the date of this report which we request that you ask officers to correct as required by ISAs (UK).
-Uncorrected misstatements to date increase total comprehensive expenditure in the CIES by £6.5m, decrease net assets by £6.5m, and decrease usable reserves by £6.5m.
+Uncorrected misstatements to date increase total comprehensive expenditure in the CIES by £4.9m, decrease net assets by £4.9m, and decrease usable reserves by £4.9m.

-Debit/ (credit) CIES £m Debit/ (credit) in net assets £m Debit/ (credit) prior year reserves £m Memo: Debit/ (credit) usable reserves £m If applicable, control deficiency identified Misstatements identified in current year Accounting for outcome of McCloud judgement [1] 3.9 (3.9) - 3.9 Reconciling items in bank reconciliation [2] 1.0 (1.0) - 1.0 Yes Debtors with credit balances [3] - 0.5/(0.5) - - Interest cost included in Modern Equivalent for the revalued school [4] 1.6 (1.6) - 1.6 Misstatements identified in prior years Asset under construction not reclassified in prior period [5] - 0.7/(0.7) - - Yes Total 6.5 (6.5) - 6.5
+Debit/ (credit) CIES £m Debit/ (credit) in net assets £m Debit/ (credit) prior year reserves £m Memo: Debit/ (credit) usable reserves £m If applicable, control deficiency identified Misstatements identified in current year Accounting for outcome of McCloud judgement [1] 3.9 (3.9) - 3.9 Reconciling items in bank reconciliation [2] 1.0 (1.0) - 1.0 Yes Debtors with credit balances [3] - 0.5/(0.5) - - Misstatements identified in prior years Appet under construction not reclassified in prior period [4] - 0.7/(0.7) - - Yes Total 4.9 (4.9) - 4.9

-- (1) Based on the outcome of the actuary's review of the impact of the McCloud judgement on pension liabilities an adjustment of £3.9m has been identified. - (2) This relates to long outstanding reconciling items for which we were not provided any support. - (3) Debtors with credit balances of £0.5m identified during our testing that should be reclassified to creditors. - (4) Interest was included in the Modern Equivalent Asset valuation for the single school revalued.
-These valuations are required to be on an "instant build" basis and should only include actual build costs. - (5) An item of assets under construction totalling £0.7m completed in the previous financial year was not transferred from this category to the relevant category of property, plant and equipment to which it relates.
+- (1) Based on the outcome of the actuary's review of the impact of the McCloud judgement on pension liabilities an adjustment of £3.9m has been identified. - (2) This relates to long outstanding reconciling items for which we were not provided any support. - (3) Debtors with credit balances of £0.5m identified during our testing that should be reclassified to creditors. - (4) An item of assets under construction totalling £0.7m completed in the previous financial year was not transferred from this category to the relevant category of property, plant and equipment to which it relates.